Skip to content

 Continuing Professional Development (CPD) students

-If you are a CPD student you will be undertaking continuing professional development.
+If you are a CPD student you will be undertaking a single Continuing Professional Development module with a CPD programme title.

-CPD students from the Faculty of Health are not expected to attend an induction on campus.
-An online induction is available to view on your Faculty webpage
+CPD students are not usually expected to attend an induction on campus.

 Accessing your module timetable

-Your module timetable will be made available to view on the Publish.
+Your module timetable can be found on Publish.

 If you don't have your login details, select 'Guest' and 'Programme of study' or ‘Module’ from the drop-down menu.